 Keisha decided she wanted to be a nurse and work to give back to the community.
 While she had lost precious time not being focused, she knew that she wanted to work in the medical field, helping others.

 Keisha pursued her education with vigor despite being denied enrollment at community colleges because of her record.
-To avoid the potential pitfalls so many face by being denied a second chance, Keisha devoted her time, energy and finances towards private nursing school and became a Licensed Vocational Nurse (LVN).
+To avoid the potential pitfalls so many face by being denied a second chance, Keisha devoted her time, energy, and finances to private nursing school and became a Licensed Vocational Nurse (LVN).
 She worked as an LVN for six years and in 2016 she decided she wanted to further her education in hopes of becoming a Registered Nurse (RN).
 Once more, Keisha was denied admission to community colleges but did not allow that to hinder her progress.
 She enrolled in a private university and since then she has continued her employment as an LVN while also completing the coursework for the RN program.
 Things were progressing perfectly until the day Keisha got some devastating news in early 2019.

 The dean of West Coast University informed her that she would no longer be able to continue enrollment in her clinical classes.
-Not only would this stagnate her progress but without those clinical classes Keisha would not be able to graduate.
+Not only would this stagnate her progress but without those clinical classes, Keisha would not be able to graduate.
 Having $119,000 in debt with only 2 classes left, she was devastated.
-Although she had earned her Certificate of Rehabilitation and knew the Ban the Box law had passed, West Coast decided that she should have done more disclosure and that although they had ran several background checks throughout her enrollment it wasn’t enough.
-Right away, Keisha reached out to Time for Change Foundation’s Founder, Kim Carter and Director, Vanessa Perez because of this devastating news.
+Although she had earned her Certificate of Rehabilitation and knew the Ban the Box law had passed, West Coast decided that she should have done more disclosure and that although they had run several background checks throughout her enrollment it wasn’t enough.
+Right away, Keisha reached out to Time for Change Foundation’s Founder, Kim Carter, and Director, Vanessa Perez, because of this devastating news.
 Keisha knew that she would receive the help she needed because she participated in the Positive Futures program which aims to support Formerly Incarcerated Women of Color.
 As a result, Ms. Carter, enlisted the help of Root & Rebound (R&R).
 R&R went to work right away contacting the school on Keisha’s behalf and advocating for her.
 Without fail, Keisha was re-admitted and cleared to enroll in her clinical classes!